emanuelefaja/guide2life/start/how-to-use-this.md

 You do not have understand the precise process of how bacteria causes dental problems in order to brush your teeth everyday.
 It just becomes part of who you are, a person who brushes their teeth twice a day.
 You hardly think about it.

-Similarly, when it comes to the information presented in Guide2Life, the goal is not to simply learn and memorize facts. **Instead, use the knowledge to make meaningful changes in your daily life (Bandura, 2020)​.**
+Similarly, when it comes to the information presented in Guide2Life, the goal is not to simply learn and memorize facts. **Instead, use the knowledge to make meaningful changes in your daily life​. [^2]**

 If you learn about how insulin works and its impact on body fat, the point is not to become an expert on insulin physiology.
 Instead, the objective is to make different eating choices each day based on that knowledge, such as choosing lower glycemic index foods, being mindful of portion sizes, or practicing OMAD.